tommytimmytony/codepath.prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[StackOverFlow, YouTube, Google]
+[StackOverFlow, YouTube, Google, GeeksForGeeks]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[A specfic challenge that I encountered was implementing the timer function.
-At the beginning of the project, I have very little knowledge about how to incoporate time in Javascript.
-Therefore, I went on Google to try to read and grasp the basic fundamental before implementing the function.
-I also watch some Youtube video to see real example and try to understand the topic even futher.
-After some long hours and many trial and error, I manage to create a timer function that work.
-I was able to show the timer and the countdown.
+[The most frustrating challenge that I encountered was trying to add the ticking clock.
+I had managed to complete all of the previous features.
+The ticking clock was the only one left.
+At the time,  I didn't know how to implement time in Javascript, and the ticking clock was an optional feature, but I still wanted to push myself and complete all the features.
+First, I begin by learning the fundament of how time work in HTML and Javascript.
+I went on Google and read plenty of articles, and tried some websites such as GeeksForGeeks, to learn how to implement the ticking clock to my project.
+Then I went on Youtube to see some real examples.
+I also took into consideration of the two functions setInterval() and clearInterval() mentioned in the prework description.
+After some hours and trial and error, I create three count timer functions (beginTimer, pauseTimer, resetTimer) that work perfectly.
 However, there was one huge problem.
-The timer will start the count down before the Clue Sequence finish playing.
-I tried to search tons of Youtube video and article to help me find the solution, but it didn't work.
-Instead of wasting time conting searching instead I tried to track and use console.log() to find where the timer stop or start.
-I also take note of how other function are interacting with the timer function.
-After some time, I was able to identify that the problem was located in the playClueSequence() function.
-I placed the timer function after the for loop in the playClueSequence().
-There was a delay variable and setTimeOut() function in the for loop.
-Therefore, I thought that the for loop containing the setTimeOut() is delay and  timer function will played after the for loop is done.
-However, I found out that the for loop actually iterate very quickly in a split-second.
-I immedaitely went to research more information about the setTimeOut() function.
-I have learned that the setTimeOut() function is non-blocking and will return immediately.
-After I learn enough informoation about setTimeOut() function I decided to use it with my timer function.
-I use the setTimeOut() and pass in my timerfunction and the delay variable inorder for my timer to be delay long enough until the clueseqnece done playing.]
+The timer will start the count down before the Clue Sequence finishes playing.
+I tried to copy and paste my timer functions at multiple random places in the playClueSequence() functions to try to solve the problem, but it didn't work.
+I then track my functions from the beginning through the end by using console.log() to locate where the function stops and starts.
+After some long hours of tracking and researching on StackOverflow, I finally found out that the problem was in the for loop.
+At first, I thought the setTimeOut() function will delay the for loop execution.
+However, by reading some Q&A on StackOverFlow I found out that the setTimeOut() function is non-blocking and will return immediately.
+Therefore the for loop actually iterate very quickly, in a split-second.
+I then go on Youtube and Google once again to learn more about the setTimeOut() function.
+After, I manage to incorporate the setTimeOut() functions with my timer function to delay the timer long enough until the Clue Sequence is done playing.
+Looking back I had realized that the problem wasn’t that hard, but I was very frustrated and struggled a lot.
+However, it was all worth it in the end because I was able to learn something new. ]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [The only question I would have is about incorporating images.
+I did manage to download some animal pictures and learn how to adjust the width and height of the image.
+I also learn how to make the image reappear and disappear, which I learned from installing the start and stop button at the beginning of the project.
+My goal was to make my square button switch places with one of my images when clicked.
+However, I couldn't find any articles or videos about how that works.
+Therefore, if I have an opportunity I would want to ask and learn about how to incorporate images with functions in HTML and Javascript.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+[If I had a few more hours, I would do three things.
+First, I would definately tried to clean up my code.
+I had tried my best to understand all the functions in the project so that I won't create any repetitive code.
+However, I still think that there are some part of my project that could be deleted that won't cause any problem.
+I would also group some functions together to optimize the code.
+Second, I would tried to fix a bug in my project.
+The bug occur when the start button and square button are smash repetitively which lead to the timer just start counting down without stoping.
+I had tried multiple method to locate and solve the problem, but I was never able to learn what create the problem in the first place.
+Finally, if I had some more time I will continue tried to implement some image into my project.
+I wanted the sqaure button to switch with my image when I click but I wasn't able to find any resources to help me solve the problem.
+Therefore, I was hoping to ask one of my friends for help.   ]